guptasamz/SNA_project/README.md

 1. Install Python 3.10 (Requires python 3.10 for Ray hyperparameter search)
 2. `pip install -r requirements.txt`

+Note: The requirements.txt might not work for generating the graphs (i.e. files inside SNA_create_graph folder).
+We have included an alternate requirements file (requirements_create_graph.txt)

 ## Code instructions
 The code for each model created are stored in separate folders and the structure for the same is below, with a short description for each folder and file.
 ```